 Uzbek Handicrafts and Applied Art

-The applied art of Uzbekistan is original and exclusive creative work of national craftsmen and masters.
-Putting their hearts and souls into works, for many centuries, they have created unique pieces and articles: housewares, house adornment, inimitable fabrics for dressy dresses, etc…
+The applied art of Uzbekistan is original and exclusive creative work of national craftsmen and masters, passing their skills from generation to generation.
+Putting their hearts and souls into works, for many centuries, they have created unique pieces and articles: housewares, house adornment, inimitable fabrics for dressy dresses, colorful tableware.